Access4all/adg/pages/examples/headings/html-5-outline/README.md

 ![Result in NVDA with ARIA](_media/result-in-nvda-with-aria.png)

 But remember: while this is generally working in most modern assistive software, missing backwards compatibility of ARIA can be a real problem for older software.
-You should only stick to this solution if you really don't have another choice.
-For more information, see [ARIA - when HTML simply isn't enough](/knowledge/aria).
+You should only stick to this solution if you really do not have another choice.
+For more information, see [ARIA - when HTML simply is not enough](/knowledge/aria).